Heart Yang Deficiency – Palpitations, Cold and Weak

 There are various ways to do it.

 Because 1.5 is half 3, and 5 is half 10, you could just as easily say the point is 3 tenths of the way down from the umbilicus to the pubic bone.
 In that case, measure the distance off in lots of 2 tenths and then divide the distance between the second and fourth tenths by two and there’s the point.
-However, this is really the same as you have to divide the distance by 10 instead of 5.
+However, this is really the same, because you have to divide the distance by 10 instead of 5.
 Some people like this however as they have the minds of accountants and it makes it more precise for them.
 I used to be an accountant but I don’t do it that way.

-There is a fairly general agreement that the width of the middle and index fingers (of the patient) when held together is 1.5 cun.
+There is fairly general agreement that the width of the middle and index fingers (of the patient) when held together is 1.5 cun.
 The distance is measured at the level of what is called the proximal inter-phalangeal joint.
 This is the first joint as you proceed from the knuckle towards the finger-tip.

 Most people can bend this joint through at least 90 degrees – a right angle, unlike the second inter-phalangeal joint which lacks such flexibility.
 So you get the patient to place his index and middle fingers together on his abdomen inferior to the umbilicus.
 If the medial side of the index finger is level with the centre of the umbilicus, the lateral side of the middle finger should mark the location of Qihai.
+I say ‘should’!
+But bodies don’t necessarily conform with specifications!

-So what is method 3?
 Divide the distance between umbilicus and pubic bone by 2.
 Now divide the upper half (which is 2.5 cun) by 2, and you arrive at 1.25cun down the distance from umbilicus to pubis.
 There really isn’t much difference between 1.25 and 1.5, so go a smidgeon further down.
 Then be brave, feel for the point and insert the needle.

 There is another way!
 One third of 5 is just under 1.7 cun.
 So you could just divide the distance by 3 and then go up a smidgeon, instead of down a smidgeon.

-Of course you can get clever measuring devices or you can use an elastic band marked of into 5 divisions, and lots of people do this.
+Of course you can get clever measuring devices or you can use an elastic band marked off into 5 divisions, and lots of people do this.
 For me, method 3 usually finds the point.

 Caution Do not needle this point in pregnant women.
 Otherwise, 1 to 2 cun, perpendicular to the skin. |